 Infrastructure availability is the foundation for the acceptance of any fuel.
 Fleets depend on being able to locate fuel within a reasonable distance at a competitive price; propane infrastructure is well-established across the United States.

 Types of Infrastructure

 Fuel providers and fleets can place propane dispensers alongside gasoline, diesel, or other alternative fuels.
-The infrastructure needed for propane is very similar to gasoline and diesel refueling equipment.
-Propane is transported to the site via a delivery truck and put into onsite storage, traditionally above ground.
+The infrastructure needed for propane is very similar to that for gasoline and diesel.
+Propane is transported to the site via a delivery truck and put into onsite storage tanks, traditionally above ground.
 The fueling dispenser is also similar to a gasoline dispenser.
 The difference is that propane is delivered to the vehicle under a low pressure so it remains a liquid.

 Codes and Safety

 Cost of Fueling Infrastructure

 Visit the National Alternative Fuels Training Consortium (NAFTC) site to learn more about propane vehicle and infrastructure training.